bitwes/GodotInputRecorder/README.md

 extends GutTest

 # This scene has:
-#   - a player object named gut_player
+#   - a Character2D object named the_character
-#   - an IR_InputRecorderControl instance named input_recorder that has
+#   - an InputRecorder instance named input_recorder that has
 #     a recording named "Do A Thing".
 var DemoScene = load("res://test/resources/input_recording_demo.tscn")

 func test_demo_one():
 	# autoqfree b/c loaded recordings have to be queued free